boushrabettir/textboost/README.md

 Powered by advanced machine learning algorithms, TextBoost offers additional data science-driven features that further enrich the user experience:

 - **Folder Management within "Downloads"**: TextBoost provides the capability to organize files within the "Downloads" directory.
 The model can create subsections such as `modified/food`, `modified/space`, `modified/politics`, and more and store the respected pdf within their folder.
+- **Text Summarization**: Textboost provides the capability to summarize the text within a given PDF.
+Optionally, the user can turn on this feature and the summarization will appear at the last page of the PDF.

 ## Usage